ayl48/FastRobots/source/Lab1B.md

 # Lab 1B: Bluetooth

-The objective of this lab is to set up Bluetooth communication between my computer and the Artemis board, and to create a framework for exchanging data that can be adapted for future labs.
+The lab objective is to set up Bluetooth communication between my computer and the Artemis board, and to create a framework for data exchange that can be adapted for future labs.

 ## Prelab

 ### Computer Setup
-I followed the steps below to set up my computer.

 1. Install Python 3 and pip.

 2. Install a virtual environment by running the following commands in Terminal or any available command line interface (CLI).
 Run the second command in the desired project directory.